 Survicate lets you use rating questions with many different looks and compare overall Satisfaction results in a selected time frame.
 Question types that allow for measuring the CSAT score are:

-In this article, you'll learn how to customize your rating questions, run an omnichannel CSAT survey, and how to analyze the satisfaction score.
+In this article, you'll learn how to customize your rating questions, run an omnichannel CSAT survey, and analyze the satisfaction score.

 Customize and analyze Rating scale question

-If you need more personalized answer choices, you can use adjustable text messages as a sancale style.
+If you need more personalized answer choices, you can use adjustable text messages as a scale.
 Choose Classic CSAT - text buttons and edit the Scale labels.

 If you choose Shapes as your Scale style, you can decide on what shape you want your respondents to click on in the Rating scale's Settings tab:

-If you choose Numerical as your Scale style, the modifications allow for changing the Text of the very left, Text on the very right, the range between 2 and 10, as well as choosing to show the Submit button or not.
+If you choose Numerical as your Scale style, the modifications allow for changing the Text of the very left, Text on the very right, the range between 2 and 10, and choosing to show the Submit button or not.